NREL/alfalfa/tests/README.md

     - These become exceptions to catch when instantiating?

 ## Worker
-1. Best practice to put entire .run() method in a try/except block
+1. Best practice is to put entire .run() method in a try/except block

 ### process_message
 1. json.loads(message.body) doesn't work - how to handle?